jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ???- info "Difference between ML and LLM"
     * **Foundational Models** can perform many tasks because they contain a large number of parameters that make them capable of learning complex concepts.
-And through their pre-training exposure to **i**nternet-scale** data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.
+Through their pre-training exposure to **internet-scale** data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.
     * **Regular models** are trained for one **specific task**, like image classification or speech recognition.
 ML models require lots of **labeled data** relevant to their task.

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2022 is 540B parameters.

 A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
 Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.

 The process is text -> tokens (may be less than a word, and on average a 5 chars) -> vector.
 Vectors of similar word are close in the multi-dimensional space.
 A vector, in NLP, has a lot of dimensions, representing its characteristics in the world of meaning.
 The best tokenization method for a given dataset and task is not always clear, and different methods have their own strengths and weaknesses.
-Subword tokenization combines the benefits of character and word tokenization by breaking down rare words into smaller units while keeping frequent words as unique entities.
+Sub-word tokenization combines the benefits of character and word tokenization by breaking down rare words into smaller units while keeping frequent words as unique entities.

 **Corpus** = a collection of texts, and a vocabulary is the set of unique tokens found within the corpus.
-Corpus needs to be large and qith high quality data.
+Corpus needs to be large and with high quality data.

 Three types of transformer: